-Serra de Monchique (published by Algarve Property Magazine)
+Serra da Monchique by Algarve Property Magazine

 The Serra de Monchique is still the old Algarve, touched but not overtaken as elsewhere by modernity, tourism and spreading development.
 Its robust old-fashionedness is the very thing that draws expatriates to visit and to settle.

 It is the peace and quiet, the pervasiveness of the evergreen environment, the airy spaciousness, the friendliness of the people, the social simplicity and the slow pace of life, with or without traffic lights, that is so appealing.
 Even the climate is milder and more equable than down by the coast, and it is not as cloudy or wet as the plain-dwellers sometimes make out.
-Frost in low lying areas, particularly coastal areas make for some slippery early mornings, not so in the Serra de Monchique, winters are frost free save for a few areas in the valleys ell to the north.
+Frost in low lying areas, particularly coastal areas make for some slippery early mornings, not so in the Serra de Monchique, winters are frost free save for a few areas in the valleys well to the north.

 The Serra de Monchique is a fairly broad range of steep, wooded hills and valleys stretching from Sao Marcos de Serra to Aljezur across north of the Algarve and into the southern Alentejo.
 Historically it formed a natural barrier between the peoples of the Algarve and the rest of Portugal.
 Great swathes of the indigenous forests were felled in late medieval times for material to construct boats and buildings and provide fuel.
 Chestnut, walnut and a few other deciduous species still grow alongside plantations of evergreen pines and cork oaks.

 The town of Monchique is small and unpretentious, a hillside cascade of white houses around a central church.
 The villages east and west are few and insignificant, the hamlets many and hardly noticeable.
 Large parts of the Serra are almost uninhabited.
 The highest summits are not that high, with Foia peaking at 902 metres and Picota at 773 both accessible by foot or by car so that you can take in those magnificent views.
 For those who can only survive by being on the doorstep of crowded beaches, golf courses, hypermarkets, night clubs and Karaoke then this is not a first choice location.
 The Serra de Monchique is for self-contained souls content to buy and dine out in typical local shops and restaurants, enjoy country pursuits and make only occasional forays down into the glitz and bustle of the towns and resorts below.

 That´s not to say a home in the hills is akin to living on Mars.
 There are good tarmac roads leading in and out of Monchique to the north, south, east and west.
 You can be down onto the trans-Algarve A22 motorway just north of Portimao, in 20 minutes.
 It takes about the same time to drive over to the pristine west coast beaches and villages, or in the opposite direction to the village of Sao Marcos de Serra next to the A2 Algarve-Lisbon motorway.
 There are villas and cottages to rent for holidays in almost every location and several up market hotels in the spa village of Caldas de Monchique if you are hotel inclined

-Monchique (published in Welcome magazine )
+Monchique published in Welcome magazine

 Alternatively, take in the atmosphere over a coffee or beer in the picturesque square and perhaps try a fresh roll with spiced sausage (pao com chourico) baked in a nearby old-fashioned oven and sold in the adjacent café.

 Its only a few more kilometers up to Monchique town, where there´s ample free parking, including an underground facility.
 An interesting sign-posted walk through the narrow cobbled streets of the town takes in the parish church with its Manueline doorway and Sacred Art Museum and other points of interest.

 The Monchique area is a handicrafts centre; artisans can be seen producing knitwear, cane work, pottery, tiles and sculptures, for example, all on sale at reasonable prices.
 Several cobblers still make shoes by hand, and such diverse homemade products as honey and soap are available locally.